-- extra support with council tax ask your local authority - a blue badge for parking
+- Extra support with council tax and discounted travel on local buses ask your local

+council

+- A blue badge for parking

-- exemption from Vehicle Excise Duty (road tax) if you receive the enhanced rate of PIP mobility component - 50 per cent discount on road tax if you receive the standard rate mobility component - discounted travel on public transport.
+Exemption from vehicle excise duty (road tax) if you receive the enhanced rate of PIP mobility component or a 50 per cent discount on road tax if you receive the standard rate mobility component

 If you are awarded the enhanced rate of PIP mobility component for 12 months or more, you can use it to pay for a car or powered wheelchair under the Motability scheme.
-Be aware that if you currently have a Motability car and you transfer from DLA to PIP, you will lose your car if you are not awarded the enhanced rate of PIP.
-For more information, phone Motability on 0300 456 4566 or go to www.motability.co.uk

-Citizens Advice has information on getting extra money and help, including information on the Motability scheme.
+For more information, phone Motability on 0300 456 4566 or go to motability.co.ukCitizens Advice has information on getting extra money and help, including information on the Motability scheme.